iot2018wt/sis-iot/CFP1.md

 PUBLICATION
 =======================================

-Accepted papers will be published as CEUR workshop proceedings.
+Accepted papers will be published as CEUR workshop proceedings (provided we reach the minimum number of papers required).
 At least one author of each accepted paper must register for the conference and present the paper there.

 IMPORTANT DATES